jommarqs/talkdesk-js-class/00-introduction.md

 }
 ```

-We need some way to add new todos, like a text field.
+We need some way to add new todos, so we can use a text field.
 ```html
 <div id="root">
     <div class="todo-app">